Practitioner Level • Applied Structuring

 Is this course relevant to my country’s regulations?

 Yes.
-The course explains widely used global frameworks and standards that influence sustainable finance regulations across regions.
-You’ll learn how to interpret them and apply the logic to your local regulatory environment.
+The course focuses on widely adopted global principles and market practices that shape sustainable finance regulations across regions.
+You’ll learn how to apply the logic and map it to your local regulatory environment and internal policies.

 Will I learn how to structure sustainability-linked loans (SLLs) and KPIs?

 Yes.
-You’ll learn how sustainability-linked loans and bonds work, how KPIs and targets are chosen, and how to align structures with ESG goals and measurable metrics.
+You’ll learn how SLLs and SLBs work, how KPIs and targets are selected, what “credibility” looks like, and how verification and reporting connect back to those KPIs.

 Is the course self-paced, and how long does it take?